 - Securing permission from parents for any young people under 16 to participate (we will provide the relevant form and guidance)

-If you’d like to help your community by running an online book club
+If you’d like to help your community by running a book club

-To register your interest or find out more, contact Judith, our Reading Force Book Club Ambassador.
-Judith will help and support all coordinators to get started and as you continue running your groups.
+To register your interest or find out more, contact Nicola, our Reading Force Book Club Ambassador.
+Nicola will help and support all coordinators to get started and as you continue running your groups.